miracuse/miracuse.github.io/index.md

 The other members of your group are **Players**.
 Each player will have their own character that explores the world, facing challenges and helping to write the story of what happens.

-# Why to Play

-* You like novels about fantastical lands and the heroes who live in them
-* You're a fan of other Tabletop RPG's like *Dungeons and Dragons* and *Fate*
-* You want to try something new with your friends

-# Quick Start
+# Getting Started

-Players familiar with Tabletop RPG's can open the [Interactive Game Sheets](https://docs.google.com/spreadsheets/d/1cY4KWxl4hnFNa8pxADSHeHmIqlgBL4068uAnY5wtHQg/edit?usp=sharing) and jump right into making a character.
+The GM should make a copy of the [Interactive Game Sheets](https://docs.google.com/spreadsheets/d/1cY4KWxl4hnFNa8pxADSHeHmIqlgBL4068uAnY5wtHQg/edit?usp=sharing) and share it with their players.

+Players should open the game sheets and follow the instructions within to make their character.
+The content on the site will help to explain how game is played.